StuartAshby/tensorflow-bag-of-words-text-classification/README.md

 cd tensorflow-bag-of-words-text-classification/text_classification
 ```

 The data preparation is in the ```data.json``` file.
-We included Bag of Words (BoW) classifications for 5 categories:
+We included Bag of Words (BoW) classifications for 5 training categories:

 ```
 time, sorry, greeting, farewell, age
 ```

-In each of these 5 categories we've added sample sentences to ```data.json``` to train the model.
+In each of these 5 categories we've added sample sentences to ```data.json``` in order to train the model.
+Check out that file for details.

-Remember, it has never seen the sentences we'll attempt to classify, one in each of the 5 categories listed above:
+Remember, it has never seen the sentences we'll attempt to classify, one in each of the 5 categories:
 ```
 "Do you know the time?" - time
 "I apologize for being rude." - sorry